-I propose that in the very core of education is our opportunity to draw out, bring forth, and lead our children into who they are destined to be in the Lord.
-For His plans our better than ours.
+I propose that at the very core of education is our opportunity to draw out, bring forth, and lead our children into who they are destined to be in the Lord.
+For His plans are better than ours.
 His ways are not our own.
 We

 should MUST lead and guide them into becoming who they are meant to become.
 There is no common core or standardized test that can bring out the best in each child.
 It is our responsibility, and honor, as parents and alternative educators to truly look up to the Lord and inward to our children’s best.
 What are we really doing, as Christians, to inspire our children to be the best they can be?

 Stop critiquing and start inventing and innovating.
 Sit together and daydream.
 Explore, excite, and ignite them.
 And, above all, train them in the way they will go, so when they are old, they will not depart from it.
 Then, and only then, will we be educating.
 Along the way, I’m willing to bet we’ll be getting an even better education than our children.